 - The hospital stay is about six days and complete recovery occurs in five to six weeks.

 - The resected liver regenerates to its preoperative size in six to eight weeks.

 - Excellent results from liver resections are usually achieved.

 Alan Hemming, MD, is one of the few liver surgeons in the country to have successfully performed “ex-vivo” liver resection during which the liver is completely removed from the body, the tumor is cut away, and then the tumor free liver is reimplanted in the body.

-UC San Diego Moores Cancer Center offers all modalities of treatment of liver tumors including:
+UC San Diego Health offers all modalities of treatment of liver tumors including: